-212 published Salesforce objects, 4,173+ documented and API-accessible fields, full OpenAPI YAML specification, public Postman collection.
+Hundreds of published Salesforce objects, thousands of documented and API-accessible fields, full OpenAPI YAML specification, public Postman collection.
 Bidirectional REST/JSON.
 Built on the world’s leading enterprise integration platform.

-Customer language from formal evaluations has been blunt: “Momentus does not offer fully open APIs and not all fields carry the required end-points.”
+Legacy venue platforms often don’t offer fully open APIs, and not all fields carry the required end-points.
 If you can’t integrate every field, your operating model bends to the vendor’s, not the other way around.

 And because the platform is Salesforce-native, you inherit Salesforce’s entire integration ecosystem: AppExchange (5,000+ certified apps), Mulesoft Composer, Boomi, the AppExchange security review process, and Salesforce’s three releases per year – automatically applied.

-Documented openness, EU residency, audit trail, three platform releases per year — the boring guarantees that win the IT vote in selection committees.
+Documented openness, data residency, audit trail, three platform releases per year – the guarantees that win the IT vote in selection committees.

 Every object Thynk uses is documented and API-accessible.
 Your integration team queries the same model the platform team built against.